deeppavlov/chatsky/docs/source/user_guides/basic_conceptions.rst

     Current dialog agent implementation doesn't support different cases and/or marks in "Ping" messages, it only supports exact "Ping!" message from user.
+    It also supports only one standard error message for any error.

 That's what the agent consists of: